cocos/cocos-docs/en/editor/preview/index.md

 ## Build

 After previewing and debugging, if you are satisfied with your game, you can open the **Build** panel via **Project -> Build** in the main menu to package and publish the game to the target platforms, including Web, iOS, Android, various "mini-games", PC clients and other platforms.
-For the detailed build and publish process, please refer to [Cross-Platform Game Publishing](../publish/index.md) chapter.
+For the detailed build and publish process, please refer to the [Cross-Platform Game Publishing](../publish/index.md) documentation.

 > **Note**: the effect of running the game with **Simulator** and the final release to the native platform may be somewhat different, for any important game features, please do the final test with the version after build and release.